When to Use and How Can it Help?

 - What was it like for you near the end?
 Were you comfortable?
 Were you aware of all we were doing to help you?

-- Needing to express any regrets or issues they feel uncomfortable or guilty about
+- Needing to express any regrets or issues they feel uncomfortable or guilty about.

-- Express their deep love and gratitude for all that was shared
+- Express their deep love and gratitude for all that was shared.

-- Whether the animal is coming back (reincarnating), when, where, what species and particular form, and how they will find and know each other
+- Whether the animal is coming back (reincarnating), when, where, what species and particular form, and how they will find and know each other.

-Many people also take the opportunity to talk with surviving animals in the family to ask them how they might best be comforted in their grief, what they need or want.
+Many people also take the opportunity to talk with surviving animals in the family to ask them how they might best be comforted in their grief, and what they need or want.
 This is also a time that many people ask them if they want another animal to join the family.